decent-chat/decent/packages/decent.js/docs/channel.md

 ## await channel.refresh()
 Refreshes properties to be consistent with the server.

-## await channel.sendMessage(text: string) -> string messageID
+## await channel.sendMessage(text: string, type: ?string) -> string messageID
-Sends a message to the channel, implicitly marking it as read.
+Sends a message to the channel, implicitly marking it as read. `type` must be either `"user" (default) or `"system"`.
+Note that sending a system message requires the `sendSystemMessages` permission.

 ## await channel.markRead()
 Only works if logged in.
 Marks the channel as read for the logged-in user.